brendanbond/vscode-workspace-mgr/README.md

 # Workspace Manager

-A very simple project switcher for VSCode.
+A very simple VSCode extension that allows quick add/removal of folders from multiple parent directories to a workspace.

 ## Extension Commands